-Ratings: See "OTHER BOND INFORMATION-Ratings" herein
+Moody's Rating: Aa1 S&P Global Rating: AA+ See "OTHER BOND INFORMATION-Ratings"

 In the opinion of Bond Counsel, under existing law and subject to certain qualifications described herein, interest on the Bonds is excludable from gross income for federal income tax purposes.
 In addition, interest on the Bonds is not an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals; however, interest on the Bonds may affect the federal alternative minimum tax applicable to certain corporations.
-See "TAX MATTERS" herein.
+See "TAX MATTERS."